Taming the Unicorn

 I have had an advantage, though, that helped me remain single.
 I have children.
 Many times when my kids were in their teens and out of control, I wished I had a man to help me with them, or to hold me in his arms and let me cry when nobody could do anything with them.
 But I did not have to worry that my biological clock was ticking and that I might never know what it was like to give birth.
 So, when I give advice about appreciating the single life, I am well aware that my experience is not as tough as what it is for people who have never married or had children.

 My children gave me some bright moments even in the darkest times, and then greater frequency of those bright moments as they developed in emotional maturity and life skills.
-Now I have two beautiful, clever, lively, and loving little grandsons who make me feel that I am very rich indeed, in spite of problems in life that I have to deal with.
+Now I have three grandchildren who make me feel that I am very rich indeed, in spite of problems in life that I have to deal with.

-When he first started out in ministry, Winnie wasn't involved in Georgian's ministry much, but his band members told him that he had to give her something to do because she was just hanging around at a loose end.
+When he first started out in his music ministry, Winnie wasn't involved in it much, but his band members told him that he had to give her something to do because she was just hanging around at a loose end.
 He set her to work helping to organize their concerts.
 After the services, people would throng him while she was ignored.
 He was too busy enjoying the adulation to be sensitive to her needs.

-Eventually, Winnie refused to travel with him anymore because she was so disillusioned by the hypocrisy that she saw among some of the ministers in various churches that they had ministered in.
+Eventually, Winnie refused to travel with him anymore because she was so disillusioned by the hypocrisy that she saw among some of the ministers in various churches that they were invited to.
 She became bitter and her heart was cold towards the Lord.

 Georgian talked to the Lord about this, telling Him that his wife couldn't keep up to him, and he wondered what was the use of being married to her anymore.
 The Lord asked him, "Georgian, do you love your wife like Christ loved the Church?"
 He said that when he thought before about this Scripture in relation to his wife, he would think, "Yeah, if a bus were coming along and it was going to hit Winnie, I would push her out of the way and let myself be run over instead."
 He always knew, however, that the Lord referred in this verse to a man serving his wife on a daily basis by dying to his own selfish desires.